|

 Institute, La Banque postale, the Telecom Institute and

-Zeliade launch the Parisian Model Validation seminar.
+Zeliade launch the Euclide/Parisian Model Validation seminar.

 The seminar, to be held quarterly, will contribute to set up a